Deployment Guide

 • Click "Create Project"

-3. Get Connection String
+3. Get Connection Strings

 • It looks like: postgresql://username:password@ep-xxx.region.aws.neon.tech/dbname?sslmode=require